amethyst/rfcs/README.md

   closed.
 However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.

+## Tracking Issues
+[tracking-issues]: #tracking-issues
+These are issues created on GitHub that track the implementation progress of the RFC.
+They link to related issues, have checkboxes, or other structures that make them more of a meta-issue than an issue for adding a specific feature or fixing a bug.

+This issue is one the sub-team will create, not one you need to create.

+## Labels and Tags
+[labels-tags]: #labels-tags

+We use the following tags for RFC tracking issues:

+- RFC: Proposed
+- RFC: Accepted
+- RFC: Declined
+- RFC: Complete
+- RFC: Postponed

+See the life-cycle section below for details on what these mean.

 ## The RFC life-cycle
 [The RFC life-cycle]: #the-rfc-life-cycle

+When an RFC is first created, a tracking issue is created and given the label "RFC: Proposed".

 Once an RFC becomes approved, the tracking issue will be tagged with the label "RFC: Accepted".
 Authors may implement it and submit the feature as a pull